 From this sharing of dialogue and exchange, Wells subsequently projects a partly fictitious, intimate personal voice to create publications, video works and live performances; using a version of her persona as displaced traveller and co-participant, she fabricates a semi-fictitious voice into her works, creating reinterpretations which reveal the differences and commonalities within the cross-cultural exchanges.

-In autumn 2015 and spring 2016 Wells worked in Filignano, a community located in the mountains of central Italy where she invited small groups of people to her events.
+In 2015, 2016 and 2017 Wells undertook Cultural Documents residencies in Filignano, a community located in the mountains of central Italy, where she invited small groups of people to her events.
 Today, after one hundred and fifty years of continuous migration and dense bombardment by occupying German and Allied armies during the WWII, Filignano is home to less than 30% of its population of 100 years ago.
 Wells defines Filignano as ‘a paradoxically complex, multi-national rural village which will imminently succumb to the victory of nature over human endeavor’.

-Informed by her participative and performative processes during 2015, Wells is currently writing, editing and making a new series of publications, prints, spoken word and/or video works for exhibition in 2016.
+Informed by her participative and performative processes in Molise, Wells is currently writing, editing and making a new series of publications, prints, spoken word and/or video works for exhibition.